Merlin, Ontario: Facilities

-For local amenities, Merlin has three eateries—Erie Café & Variety, The Garage, and Flame & Frostbite—two general stores, and a branch of Canada Post.
+For local amenities, Merlin has three eateries—Erie Café & Variety, The Garage, and Flame & Frostbite—A general store, and a branch of Canada Post.
 Merlin is also Home to the Summer's Gold Honey Company, Chatham-Kent's only CFIA registered Honey packing facility.
 Summer's Gold Honey Company offers both wholesale and retail honey and hive products including but not limited to Honey, beeswax, candles, soap and lip balm.
 Tours of the facility are available upon advance request.

 There is a reputedly haunted house in Merlin.
 The residence is featured in a yearly local "Ghost Walks of Chatham".